 When cell broadcasts any CAG IDs or NIDs and the cell status is indicated as "not barred" and "not reserved" for operator use and "true" for other use, and cellReservedForFutureUse IE is not indicated as "true":

-- All UEs in SNPN AM or with non-empty Allowed CAG list shall treat this cell as candidate during the cell selection and cell reselection procedures.
+- All UEs in SNPN AM or CAG-capable UE shall treat this cell as candidate during the cell selection and cell reselection procedures, other UEs shall treat this cell as if cell status is “barred”.

-Editor's note: The applicability of above behaviour for non-NPN capable UE is FFS.
+Editor's note: The definition of “capable of CAG functionality” is FFS, e.g. via UE capability or via another approach.
 When cell status is indicated as "true" for other use, and either cell does not broadcast any CAG-IDs or NIDs or does not broadcast any CAG-IDs and the UE is not operating in SNPN Access Mode,

 - The UE shall treat this cell as if cell status is "barred".